<img alt="" src="https://secure.hiss3lark.com/184914.png" style="display:none;">

 Why is the sales discovery call so important?

-Since reps only have one chance to start the sales process with each prospect and make a great first impression, it's essential that they get their discovery call right.
-After all, there’s a lot riding on it.
+Since reps only have one chance to start the sales process with each potential client and make a positive impression, it's essential that they get their discovery call right to lock in a successful outcome.

 It takes an average of 8 touches to get an initial meeting with a new prospect (and that call may be the rep’s one and only chance to speak with that potential new customer).
 This is mostly because prospects do a lot of research online and narrow their solution options before speaking to a salesperson.